 They finally managed to act in synchronization - the pair hadn't even managed to walk into the room by themselves, Airmen had had to help them - and hearing two voices emerge from one mouth was extremely disconcerting.
 "Yes." they answered.

 "You walked right into that one, Sam."
 Jack said, smiling.
 Then he turned serious again, turning to the pair.
 "Willow, do you know what's been happening?" he asked.
 Willow nodded (or tried to - moving only half a neck didnt really work out.
-Jack got the idea though) Daniel having sent to her all the pertinent information already.
+Jack got the idea though) Daniel having mentally sent to her all the pertinent information already (it seemed as though their minds weren't wholly separate).
 "So, do you have any idea where she - they might have gone?"

 Daniel had no idea, but Willow did.
 "If she's thinking like me, she would've gone to Sunnydale, tried to get my friends to help her.
 Probably she - or is it they?
 Blast it, I'm sticking with she - would most likely have lied to them - told them that we were possessed, not her."